hindu-comm/weblogs/manasataramgini/2012/04/2012-04-23_an-indigo-south-asian-hemus-salt-and-other-interlocutions.md

 greatest shrauta ritualists of our community.
 Which in the past several centuries has produced many a learned yajvAn.
 It reminds one of the good old paulastya-s of lankA who came from a great brahminical line that in part shares common ancestors with her :-)”.
-We: “Indeed\! kaikasI’s brood featured many a great brAhmaNAttR^i in their midst but probably our indigo ISA does not see herself that way – after all, you see, she objects so vehemently to all the steel and gore of our ancestors.
+We: “Indeed! kaikasI’s brood featured many a great brAhmaNAttR^i in their midst but probably our indigo ISA does not see herself that way – after all, you see, she objects so vehemently to all the steel and gore of our ancestors.
 Rather than being a collyrium-hued nishAchari of lankA, she would like to be a seen as more of a